-Instructor: Lottenbach
+Instructor: Richemier

-PHIL 400 ETHICS SEMINAR
+PHIL 400 Ethics Seminar

-This seminar examines important topics in normative ethics as well as meta-ethics; it emphasizes 20th-century philosophers.
-We discuss contemporary normative ethical theories such as ethical naturalism (Foot and Thompson), Neo-Kantianism (Korsgaard), agent-based virtue ethics (Zagzebski and Slote), utilitarianism (Smart and Singer), and critique of modern moral philosophy (Anscombe, MacIntyre, Taylor and Williams).
-We also discuss meta-ethical issues such as moral realism, relativism, the sources of normativity, the concept of virtue, and the possibility of moral understanding.
-Prerequisite: PHIL 110 or 275 or permission of instructor.
-Offered in a three-year rotation with PHIL 405 and 410.
+This seminar examines important topics in normative ethics as well as meta-ethics; twentiethcentury philosophers are emphasized.
+We discuss contemporary normative ethical theories such as Neo-Kantianism (Korsgaard), agent-based virtue ethics (Michael Slote), utilitarianism (Smart and Singer), and moral skepticism (Williams).
+We also discuss meta-ethical issues such as moral realism, relativism, the sources of normativity, the concept of virtue, and the possibility of moral knowledge.
+Prerequisites: PHIL 110 or PHIL 275 or permission of the instructor.
+Offered in a three-year rotation with PHIL 405 and PHIL 410.

-PHIL 405 EPISTEMOLOGY SEMINAR
+PHIL 405 Epistemology Seminar

 This is an advanced course on the central debates in epistemology: internalism versus externalism, foundationalism versus coherentism, naturalism versus antinaturalism.
 We examine these issues through the writings of Quine, Rorty, Putnam, Stroud, Dretske, Wittgenstein, and others.
-Prerequisite: PHIL major and junior standing.
-Offered in a three-year rotation with PHIL 400 and 410.
+Prerequisites: PHIL 100, junior standing, and permission of instructor.
+Offered in a three-year rotation with PHIL 400 and PHIL 410.

-PHIL 410 METAPHYSICS SEMINAR
+PHIL 410 Metaphysics Seminar

 The content of this course varies but includes such topics as the nature and scope of reality, causality, space, time, existence, free will, necessity, and the relations of logic and language to the world.
 Traditional topics such as the problems of substance and of universals may be discussed.
 Much of the reading will be from contemporary sources.
-Prerequisite: junior standing and philosophy major or permission of instructor.
+This course is for junior or senior philosophy majors; others may be admitted with permission of the instructor.
 Offered in a three-year rotation with PHIL 400 and PHIL 405.